milonmaze/privacy-terms-observatory/code.org/tos.md

 Sign in
 Terms of Service

-Date of Last Revision: March 9, 2021
+Date of Last Revision: April 13, 2022

 Code.org is a 501(c)(3) nonprofit organization (“Code.org”).
 Our mission is to give every student the opportunity to learn computer science.
 As a part of that mission, Code.org operates the websites located at https://code.org, https://studio.code.org, https://www.k12cs.org, https://codeprojects.org, https://hourofcode.com, https://curriculum.code.org, https://advocacy.code.org, other websites, information, text, curricula, videos, graphics, photos, APIs, email notifications and other materials and related products and services (the “Services”).